jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

 There are many ways
 to submit a pull request (PR) to the "jmonkeyengine" project repository, depending on your knowledge of Git and which tools you prefer.
-Here are step-by-step instructions for a sophisticated setup using a web browser and a command-line tool such as Bash:
+Here are step-by-step instructions for a reusable setup using a web browser and a command-line tool such as Bash:

 1. Create a personal account at GitHub, if you don't already have one: